awslabs/ai-on-sagemaker-hyperpod/website/docs/08-Tips/Common/12-link-fsx-to-S3.md

 ---
+title : "Linking your FSx for Lustre file system to an Amazon S3 bucket"
-title : "Link FSx Filesystems to Amazon S3 (Data Repository Association)" weight : 52
+sidebar_label: "Link FSx to Amazon S3 - Data Repository Association"
+sidebar_position: 1
 ---

 ## Using AWS Console